tadesouaiaia/sibArc-website/docs/workshop_practical_clive.docx.md

 The `phenotypes` folders has two files: "test" and "validation" with IDs, the outcome phenotype and covariates.
-"Test" data is used to optimise the PRS and "validation" data is used only to assess model performance, it is not used to estimate the PRS.
+"Test" data is used to estimate the PRS and "validation" data is used only to assess model performance, it is not used to estimate the PRS.

 The `genotypes` folders are in `plink` binary format and are split by